 As a merchant, you may be looking for simple and effective tools to make your life easier.
 Browser extensions are a great way to do this, and you may even be using them regularly already.
-In this article, we’ll share the top 6 Chrome extensions that you can use daily to optimise your business.
+In this article, we’ll share our top 6 Chrome extensions that you can use daily to optimise your business.
 They’ll help with things like competitive analyses, SEO/SEA, UX, and social networks.

 Chrome extensions - what are they?